octo-technology/OpenTezos/docs/explorer/tzstats-smart-contract.md

 All the pieces of information regarding the cycles, the blocks, the transactions, the smarts contracts... can quickly be found, thanks to a user-friendly interface.

-In addition, _TzStats_ provides a complete and free REST API, that can be called without restriction.
+In addition, _TzStats_ provides a complete and free REST API (for non-commercial use), without any authentication or enforcement of rate limits (as long as it remains reasonable).
+See the introduction of the [Tzstats API](https://tzstats.com/docs/api#tezos-api).

 Those calls can be performed by any library: the pieces of information retrieved about a public Tezos network can be used in another monitoring tool, or even in Dapps.

-Indeed, the handling of big maps can be troublesome with some libraries.
-For instance, _taquito_ (a typescript library to interact with a tezos node) is not able to retrieve all the values (and even the keys) of a big map with a simple call.
+Indeed, API calls can be used within Dapps to retrieve those kinds of information.
+For instance, _taquito_ (a typescript library to interact with a tezos node) is not able to retrieve the keys of a big map with a simple call.
 A call to the _TzStats_ API solves this issue.

 Those tools are also available for private networks.
 This will be detailed in the next chapter, where a private _TzStats_ is set up to monitor a private network.